input-output-hk/plutus-pioneer-program/docs/week6.rst

 Of course, we don't have USD directly on the blockchain, but we can imagine that they are represented by some native token.

+In this example, as the value at the oracle is 1.75, then if someone offers 100 ADA, the price for that should be 175 USD.

+In addition to this, we need an incentive for the oracle to provide the data, because in additional to other costs for providing the data, at a minimum they would have to pay fees to create the UTxO.

+So, let's say that the oracle provider determines a fee of 1 ADA that has to be paid each time the oracle is used.

+In this example, that would mean that the person wanting to by the ADA would have to pay 175 USD to the seller of the ADA, and 1 ADA to the oracle.